 You are here: Social Security Administration > Office of Retirement Policy > Current Law Fact Sheets > Population Projections > Women and Dual Entitlement, 2025–2090

 We project that the proportion of women who receive Social Security benefits based on their own work—as opposed to their spouses' work—will increase over time.

 - Over one-third of women will be dually entitled (receive a benefit based both on their own and their spouse's work) in 2025.
-By 2080, this proportion will decline to 25 percent.
+By 2090, this proportion will decline to less than one-quarter.

-SOURCE: Modeling Income in the Near Term, Version 6 (MINT6) microsimulation model using 2011 Trustees Report assumptions.
+SOURCE: Modeling Income in the Near Term, Version 7 (MINT7) microsimulation model using 2012 Trustees Report assumptions.